Catalog Glossary

 Transfer Courses (Transfer Credits):

-Earned credits at one institutions of higher education counting toward the academic record of a student at another institution of higher education.
+Earned credits at one institution of higher education counting toward the academic record of a student at another institution of higher education.
 Grades are not transferred.
 Transfer coursework is articulated as CR (credit) for passing grades, NC (no credit) for non-passing grades, and CD (credit but repeatable) for passing with a grade of D.

 Tuition: